bocajspear1/dropship/docs/source/commander-vm.rst

 Building a Commander VM
 ========================

 This VM has a few requirements, but can be almost any Linux distro you want.
-The Alpine linux distro is recommended, as it is small and lightweight.
+You'll probably want a Linux distro with a GUI to make modifying modules and other Dropship files easier.

 * Distro supports the following:

     *  Python 3
     * ``dnsmasq``

 * Has multiple interfaces:

     * One interface connected to a network that can connect to the virtualization environment API, probably your production network.
-This means this will also where you SSH to the commander VM.
     * One interface that connects to the different networks during operation.

 * Has routing enabled

 Virtualization Platform Requirements